chrplr/PCBS/how-to-solve-problems.md

 >   “Just when you think you’ve successfully navigated one obstacle, another emerges.
 But that’s what keeps life interesting.[…]

->   Life is a process of breaking through these impediments -- a series of fortified lines that we must break through.
+>   Life is a process of breaking through these impediments--a series of fortified lines that we must break through.

 >   Each time, you’ll learn something.

 >   Each time, you’ll develop strength, wisdom, and perspective.

 >   Each time, a little more of the competition falls away.
 Until all that is left is you: the best version of you.”

->-- Ryan Holiday (The Obstacle is the Way)
+> -- Ryan Holiday (The Obstacle is the Way)

 Now, go solve some problems!